“If there is one piece of advice I could offer carers, it would be that you must have a huge amount of patience.

 - Patience with the process they are going through

 - Patience with the medical staff - they are truly magnificent

 - Patience with family and friends who will continually tell you everything will be okay – with the best intentions”.

-Tom’s wife was diagnosed with oesophageal cancer in 2014 and he accompanied her to all medical, chemotherapy and radiation appointments, providing total support and sharing her familiarity of treatment.
+My wife was diagnosed with oesophageal cancer in August 2014, with not a good outlook.
+Our main goal was to overcome the cancer and made it our fulltime purpose, everything else was secondary.
+I accompanied her to all medical, chemo and radiation appointments, providing total support and sharing her experience of treatment.

-To refer into the Connect programs, or find out more, email Cancer.Connect@cancervic.org.au or call 13 11 20 for cancer information and support.
+To find out how you can volunteer in our Connect programs, email us on Cancer.Connect@cancervic.org.au or call 13 11 20 for cancer information and support.